atlassian/react-beautiful-dnd/README.md

 - `draggableId`: A *required* `DraggableId(string)` that uniquely identifies the `Draggable` for the application.
 Please do not change this prop - especially during a drag.
 - `type`: An *optional* type (`TypeId(string)`) of the `Draggable`.
 This is used to control what `Droppable`s the `Draggable` is permitted to drop on. `Draggable`s can only drop on `Droppable`s that share the same `type`.
 If no `type` is provided, it will be set to `'DEFAULT'`.
 Currently the `type` of a `Draggable` **must be** the same as its container `Droppable`.
 This restriction might be loosened in the future if there is a valid use case.
-- `isDragDisabled`: An *optional* flag to control whether or not dropping is currently allowed on the `Droppable`.
-You can use this to implement your own conditional dropping logic.
+- `isDragDisabled`: An *optional* flag to control whether or not the `Draggable` is permitted to drag.
+You can use this to implement your own conditional drag logic.
 It will default to `false`.

 ### Children function

-The React children of a `Draggable` must be a function that returns a `ReactElement`.
+The `React` children of a `Draggable` must be a function that returns a `ReactElement`.

 ```js
 <Draggable draggableId="draggable-1">